webmindml/prepostprocess.ddd/README.md

 # prepostprocess.ddd
-preprocess_ddd and postprocess_webgpu as a ddd to WebGPU Gradio component abstraction</br />
+preprocess_ddd and postprocess_webgpu as a ddd to WebGPU Gradio component abstraction<br />
 given a library for WebGPU interaction you want to add support for .ddd files as input and output components to simplfy calls.
 Here's a basic template to illustrate the idea see: <a href="https://github.com/webmindml/prepostprocess.ddd/ddd.ddd">ddd.ddd</a><br /><br />

 <code>